Adaptive Worksheets

 .

-Pumpkin Counting Snowflakes Count Ladybugs
+Pumpkin Counting

-Count in Rectangular Array Count Rectangular Array
+Count in Rectangular Array

-Flower Wreaths Count Circular Array Winter Objects
+Count Circular Array

 Compare numbers